Global study is the largest and most in-depth of its kind

 Jeremy Henley, Professor of Molecular Neuroscience in the University of Bristol’s School of Biochemistry, said: “These discoveries represent a significant advance and will have far reaching implications for the understanding of memory, cognition, developmental plasticity and neuronal network formation and stabilisation.
 In summary, we believe that this is a ground-breaking study that opens new lines of inquiry which will increase understanding of the molecular details of synaptic function in health and disease.”

-Inma Gonzalez, Lecturer in Neuroscience at UCLan, added: “The potential applications and the reach of this discovery are huge and we have only just started to explore the implications of this new memory-formation pathway.
+Dr Inma Gonzalez, Lecturer in Neuroscience and co-leading author of the study added: “The potential applications and the reach of this discovery are huge and we have only just started to explore the implications of this new memory-formation pathway.
 Our findings will open new research lines that will certainly contribute to our understanding of why we learn in different ways and, importantly, why our learning skills are reduced with age or disease.”

 The study was funded by the European Research Council, the Medical Research Council, the British Heart Foundation and the Biotechnology and Biological Sciences Research Council.